 The Abstract Logo

 Much less specific and more symbolic than the pictoral, an abstract logo is a unique shape created specifically for your brand.
 Think about that ever famous Nike “swoosh”.
-Is it a check mark?
+Is it a checkmark?
 Is it a racing stripe?
 No, it’s an abstract shape that represents movement and freedom.

-More daring that the pictoral, this type of symbol will have nearly no immediate recognition for a small company.
+More daring than the pictoral, this type of symbol will have nearly no immediate recognition for a small company.
 The long-term payoff, though, will be a symbol that will change little and be dramatically recognized.
 Like the pictoral, it’s best if this symbol gets associated with your company name before it stands alone.

 *Note: Pictoral and Abstract logos might be the right logo for you when you’re a global business whose name doesn’t translate well.
 Just a thought.